Liding-Zhang/Collaboration_Panel_rviz/README.md

 ```

 ## Run the Simulation
-First the robots need to be spawned into gazebo:
+Firs,t the robots need to be spawned into Gazebo:
 ```
 roslaunch collaboration_launch multi_robot_gazebo.launch
 ```